-Those attending the Meeting include the representatives of the central cooperative's member banks
+The Meeting is attended by the representatives of the central cooperative's member banks.

 Notice of the Cooperative Meeting shall be brought to the attention of members in writing or using an electronic communication channel no earlier than two months and no later than one week prior to the final registration date.